 - 1. Foreign Language Film nominations will be determined in two phases: - a.
-The Phase I Foreign Language Film Award Committee will screen the original submissions in the category and vote by secret ballot.
+The Phase I Foreign Language Film Award Committee will view the eligible submissions in the category and vote by secret ballot.
 The group's top six choices, augmented by three additional selections voted by the Academy's Foreign Language Film Award Executive Committee, will constitute the shortlist of nine films. - b.
-The Phase II Foreign Language Film Award Committee will screen the nine shortlisted films in New York, Los Angeles and London and vote by secret ballot to determine the category's five nominees. - 2.
+The Phase II Foreign Language Film Award Committee will view the nine shortlisted films and vote by secret ballot to determine the category's five nominees. - 2.
 Final voting for the Foreign Language Film award shall be restricted to active and life Academy members who have viewed all five motion pictures nominated for the award. - 3.
 The Academy statuette (Oscar) will be awarded to the motion picture and accepted by the director on behalf of the picture's creative talents.
 For Academy Awards purposes, the country will be credited as the nominee.
 The director's name will be listed on the statuette plaque after the country and film title.

-E. ADVERTISING / PUBLICITY RESTRICTIONS
+E. ADVERTISING AND PUBLICITY RESTRICTIONS

-Only motion pictures that receive nominations or Academy Awards may refer to their Academy endorsements in advertising and publicity materials.
-A motion picture that is selected for inclusion in the semifinal round of competition may not identify itself as an "Academy Award finalist," "Academy Award shortlist film" or the like in its individual marketing or publicity.
+- 1. Only motion pictures that receive nominations or Academy Awards may refer to their Academy endorsements in advertising and publicity materials.
+A motion picture that is selected for inclusion in the semifinal round of competition may not identify itself as an "Academy Award finalist," "Academy Award shortlist film" or the like in its individual marketing or publicity. - 2.
+In addition to complying with the Awards Rules for the 90th Oscars, all participants in the Awards competition are also bound by the Academy Campaign Regulations concerning the promotion of eligible films and are subject to the penalties provided therein, including the potential declaration of ineligibility by the Board of Governors for violation of those guidelines.
+The Regulations can be found at Oscars.org/regulations.